AlieNoori/json-to-csv/README.md

 ## Overview

-This tool reads a JSON file containing an array of objects with string values and converts it to a CSV file with matching headers and data.
+This tool reads a JSON file containing an array of objects and converts it to a CSV file with matching headers and data.
+It handles various data types (strings, numbers, booleans) and automatically converts them to appropriate string representations in the CSV output.

+## Features

+- Converts JSON arrays of objects to CSV format
+- Preserves field order in the output CSV
+- Simple command-line interface

 ## Requirements